What is a sleep study?

 The sleep study results are used to indicate if further treatment for your child is needed.
 This may include surgery or the use of a device to provide breathing support for your child.

-It is very important that a follow-up appointment is made with your referring doctor or Sleep/Respiratory Doctor to discuss the results of the sleep study and plan further treatment if deemed necessary.
+It is very important that a follow-up appointment is made with your referring doctor or Sleep/Respiratory Doctor to discuss the results of the sleep study and plan further treatment if needed.

 What do we do?